karimayachi/knockout-firestore/Readme.md

 It offers a lightweight interface to to create true MVVM applications in the browser, backed by realtime database storage.

-KOFS is build in Javascript and it extends your view model and the `ko.ObservableArray` of Knockout.
-You can use it in any browser based Javascript project that meets the prerequisites below.
+KOFS is build in TypeScript and it extends your view model and the `ko.ObservableArray` of Knockout.
+You can use it in any browser based JavaScript project that meets the prerequisites below.

 It aims at being simple, clean, lightweight and without dependencies on frameworks (other than Knockout and Firebase ofcourse).